 Amazingly, EDM has discovered how to sell itself to straight, white, American teenage boys.
 The very same lot that, had they lived decades earlier, might have been burning disco music in Comisky Park.
 This time around, unmistakably, the movement is fronted largely by white guys, and you'd be hard pressed to find any gay subtext aside from the shirtless bros bumping into each other in the crowds.

 And anytime you figure out to sell things to straight, white, American teenage boys (and older men who share their mentality), you've got yourself a business.
 Potentially a big one.
 Just check out the box office receipts on any given summer weekend.
-Because American business is still so largely controlled by white guys, its not a mistake they know how to expertly cater to the teenage whims they once, and often still, have.
+Because American business is still so largely controlled by white guys,

 So don't be surprised that corporate types like Sillerman (tellingly, a guy who got his start promoting rock concerts) continue buying up anything in the EDM scene they can.
 EDM is now nothing but big beats, and bigger business.

 Keep Miami New Times Free...
 Since we started Miami New Times, it has been defined as the free, independent voice of Miami, and we would like to keep it that way.
 Offering our readers free access to incisive coverage of local news, food and culture.
 Producing stories on everything from political scandals to the hottest new bands, with gutsy reporting, stylish writing, and staffers who've won everything from the Society of Professional Journalists' Sigma Delta Chi feature-writing award to the Casey Medal for Meritorious Journalism.
 But with local journalism's existence under siege and advertising revenue setbacks having a larger impact, it is important now more than ever for us to rally support behind funding our local journalism.
 You can help by participating in our "I Support" membership program, allowing us to keep covering Miami with no paywalls.